Folk Alliance Australia

 NOMINATING FOR AN AFMA

-- Applications will be required to submit a short nomination statement, biographies and links to support material such as music/video and a photograph as well as the reason for nomination is required.
-Support material must be relevant to the timeframe that we are assessing (July 2024 – June 2025)
+• Applications will be required to submit a short nomination statement, biographies and links to support material such as music/video and a photograph as well as the reason for nomination is required.
+Support material must be relevant to the timeframe that we are assessing (1st July 2025 – to June 2026)

 NOMINATION FEES

-Eight of the Awards will incur a $25 nomination fee (which contributes to AFMA administration and AFMA Award Event costs) Fees are non-refundable.
+Eight of the Awards will incur a $30 nomination fee (which contributes to AFMA administration and event costs) Fees are non-refundable.

 Nomination Fees will apply for the following Artist Awards :-